A Comprehensive Survey on Network Traffic Synthesis: From Statistical Models to Deep Learning: Statistical methods based generation

-As discussed earlier, the limitations of Poisson processes for modeling network traffic led to exploring other distributions.
-One such promising model was the Weibull distribution, mainly due to its flexibility to model both heavy and non-heavy tailed distributions~{\cite{arfeen2019role}}.
-The Weibull distribution is a continuous probability distribution where the probability density function is as follows:
+As discussed earlier, the limitations of PPs for modeling network traffic led to exploring other distributions.
+Overcoming the limitations of PPs, WD model was proposed mainly due to its flexibility to model both heavy and non-heavy tailed distributions~\cite{arfeen2019role}.
+The WD is a continuous probability distribution where the probability density function is as follows: